-A day’s cross country ride straight off the Tunnel through northern France riding along the Route D’Epinal to your hotel at the edge of the Lorraine National Park.
+A day’s cross country ride straight off the Tunnel through northern France riding along the Route D’Epinal to our hotel at the edge of the Lorraine National Park.

 Day 2 211 Miles

-You enter Germany via the Vosges mountains.
-The afternoon brings you into the Black Forest region and then on to your hotel near Baden-Baden.
+We enter Germany via the Vosges mountains.
+The afternoon brings us into the Black Forest region and then on to our hotel near Baden-Baden.

 Day 3 221 Miles

-You ride B500 which takes you through Bavaria and on to your hotel on the border with Austria.
+We ride B500 which takes us through Bavaria and on to our hotel on the border with Austria.

 Day 4 137 Miles

-Continue into Austria today through the foothills of the Tyrol to your base for the next 2 nights near Zell am See.
+We continue into Austria today through the foothills of the Tyrol to our base for the next 2 nights near Zell am See.